How to Draw Anime Eyes

 1. Basic Eye Study

-2. Real Eyes vs Anime Eyes: Proportions
+2. Realistic Eyes vs Anime Eyes: Proportions

 Have a look at the image below to see the difference between real eye proportions and anime-style proportions.